flu-crew/Flumina/README.md

 bash Flumina config.cfg
 ```

-## Running pipeline with multi-job submission
+## Running Flumina with multi-job submission

 Normally increasing the threads will have a small impact on speed.
 However, here with SnakeMake multiple jobs can submitted from the script itself.
 For example, setting threads to 24 in the configuration file will instead allow the script to have 24 simultaenous jobs running at once doing little bits and pieces of the pipeline automatically.
 All that is needed is to remove "CLUSTER_JOBS=FALSE" and insert your job submission script parameters.
 These are at the top of the job script used for cluster submission.